 What are some workplace accident investigation techniques?
 The employer should first isolate the accident scene.
 The purpose of isolating the accident scene is to maintain as closely as possible the conditions present at the time of the accident.

-Evidence can be recorded by writing notes, drawing sketches or diagrams, or taking photos or videos.
+Record evidence by writing notes, drawing sketches or diagrams, or taking photos or videos.
 When taking photos or videos, be sure to place a familiar object in the picture, such as a ruler, coin, or a photographer’s finger.
 The added object helps viewers gain the right perspective on the subject of the photograph.